ddev/ddev.com/src/content/blog/ddev-docker-architecture.md

 ## Maintaining and updating DDEV Docker images

-DDEV's images are built in standard ways with a full `make` and Dockerfile setup.
+DDEV's images are built-in standard ways with a full `make` and Dockerfile setup.
 They can be built locally for experimentation, but normally we push them with a [standardized GitHub Actions workflow](https://ddev.readthedocs.io/en/stable/developers/release-management/#pushing-docker-images-with-the-github-actions-workflow)

 If you build your own `ddev-webserver` for example, you can build it with local changes using `cd containers/ddev-webserver && make VERSION=someversion` and then update the [versionconstants.go webtag](https://github.com/ddev/ddev/blob/master/pkg/versionconstants/versionconstants.go#L14) to refer to `someversion`.